gabrielshufelt/Lygma-SOEN-341_Project_F24/README.md

 * __Score Sharing__: After all reviews are in, students and instructors get an overview of scores and feedback, helping everyone improve.
 * __Simple Login__: Role-based access for students and instructors with secure logins.

-Lygma's PAS makes team evaluations easy and encourages fair feedback for everyone involved!
+Real Ratings' PAS makes team evaluations easy and encourages fair feedback for everyone involved!

 ## Team Members